curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-1.md

 - nixos
 ---

+In this segment, I show you how I install NixOS.

-This post is Part 1 of a series of articles that show you how I set up Caddy and Tor hidden service on NixOS:
+This post is Part 1 of a series of articles that show you how I set up Caddy, Tor hidden service and I2P Eepsite on NixOS:

 - Part 1: Install NixOS
 - {% post_link caddy-nixos-part-2 'Part 2: Configure NixOS' %}
 - {% post_link caddy-nixos-part-3 'Part 3: Configure Caddy' %}
 - {% post_link tor-hidden-onion-nixos 'Part 4: Setup Tor hidden service' %}
+- {% post_link i2p-eepsite-nixos 'Part 5: Configure I2P' %}

 ## Background